After I fill out an application, how soon can I expect to be contacted?

 We do not offer payment plans.
-Payment in full is due that the time of pick up.
+Payment in full is due at the time of pick up.
 If a puppy is traveling with a flight nanny, payment will be due the day before the scheduled flight.

 Are reservation fees refundable?

 Reservation fees are NOT refundable.
 The fee you pay to reserve a puppy is for a service that was provided and also your guarantee to follow through with a purchase.

 If I change my mind and decide I no longer want the puppy, will you refund any part of the purchase price?

 In the application it states no refund for any reason, as well as in the contract.
 We don’t refund either the reservation fee or any part of the purchase price.
 Our vetting process is very thorough.
 Once a family is approved, we expect them to be committed throughout the life of the dog.
 Puppies are a ton of work, that’s true, a lot like a new baby human.
 Be very sure you and your entire family want to take on the responsibility for your new furry family member, before you commit to adopting a puppy from Maple Hill Doodles.
 Adopting Your Puppy the Right Way is a good start to understanding just what’s involved.

 Is a CavaDoodle the same thing as a Cavapoo?

 We are asked this question all the time.
 The answer is no, they are not the same breed, but they are similar.